zlex7/HeatIsland/README.md

 Check out this link for more info: https://docs.google.com/document/d/1sT4YnKq1dN0VJGByuhKBEJhsBkeM3o5pnW55dQ7wrBI/edit

-If you have quesstions please contact Alex at [his github](https://github.com/Alex-Carter01)
+If you have questions please contact me at my github (https://github.com/zlex7)

 ![full logo]()
 >this link has not been able to get working